 - Responding to an emergency.

-- Showing the unit to prospect lenders, buyers, or tenants.
+- Showing the unit to prospective lenders, buyers, or Arizona tenants.

 Victims of Domestic Violence